Date of Graduation

 Method: An exhaustive search of available medical literature was conducted using Medline, Web of Science, Cochrane Systematic Reviews, CINHAL, and EBM Multifile Review.

 Results: Two randomized controlled trials were reviewed.
 Both studies showed a reduction in HIV/AIDS acquisition with the use of anti-retroviral preexposure prophylaxis.

 Conclusion: The administration of anti-retroviral preexposure chemoprophylaxis decreases the transmission rate of infection.
 The GRADE for the evidence was high.

 Hawkins, Holly, "A Systematic Review to Determine if Preexposure Chemoprophylaxis Reduces or Prevents HIV/AIDS Transmission" (2011).
 School of Physician Assistant Studies.
-Paper 271.
+271.